bjlee2024/image-processing-in-cloud/README.md

 4. GET /status/health: This endpoint is used for AWS EC2 Health Check The endpoint returns a JSON response with the status "ready"
 ---
+## TODO
+Most Image Processing like Medit_AutoTest.exe is high CPU intensive job and it hits almost 100% CPU usage frequently during processing we have only image processor based on windows(/w CUDA) so we need to find the best option(instance type, autoscaling method, job fetching and so on) under windows-based EC2 env

+---

 ## TBD

 - [ ] 커스텀 AMI 개선